Applying for a disability rating increase for service-connected conditions that have worsened.

 It is important to note that VA disability ratings are not permanent and can change over time.
 If a Veteran’s condition worsens or they develop a new disability, they may be eligible for reconsideration.
 Putting together the proper documentation and keeping updated records is crucial to Veterans who seek an increase in their disability rating or in filing a disability rating appeal.
 To receive a VA disability rating increase, a Veteran must submit an application for a rating review and provide evidence of their worsening disability, such as medical records and treatment notes.
 Disability Benefits Questionnaires (DBQs) which are evidence-based documents provided by qualified and credible medical experts, are essential components of a Veteran’s claim.
 The Department of Veterans Affairs ultimately makes the final decision on all claims submitted.

-Our team takes the time to assess and discuss your options with you before you pay anything.
+We start with a chat to understand your needs and discuss your options – before you pay anything.

 If you are a Veteran who is receiving disability benefits from the Department of Veterans Affairs (VA), you may be eligible to have your disability rating increased if your condition has worsened or was not accurately rated initially.
 Here are the key steps for how to apply for a VA disability rating increase.